-The Lake District Tree of Light - organised by the Rotary Club of Keswick, the tree is a magnificent beech tree situated next to the Cenotaph in the centre of Keswick, the ‘heartbeat’ of the Lake District.
+The Lake District Tree of Light - organised by the Rotary Club of Keswick, this is a magnificent beech tree situated next to the Cenotaph in the centre of Keswick.
 All proceeds from the Lake District Tree of Light will go to the many charities and local good causes which the Rotary Club of Keswick supports.
-For more information please go to their website www.lakedistricttreeoflight.org.uk

 Wainwrights On The Air - A non-profit group of amateur radio enthusiasts encouraging people to have a go at the 214 Wainwright Fells as part of their enjoyment of amateur radio

 Animal Rescue Cumbria - AW used his considerable royalties to establish the Kapellan animal shelter near Kendal.
 The Wainwright Society continues to support ARC and are donating all proceeds from the sale of their book ‘Encounters with Wainwright’ to the charity.